testmycode/tmc-checkstyle-runner/README.md

 Running Checkstyle validations is enabled when the strategy has been set to `fail` or `warn`.
 You can configure the runner by creating a `.tmcproject.json`-configuration file to the root of the project to be tested.
 You may also use YAML for configuration files (`.tmcproject.yml`).

 By default, a custom Checkstyle-configuration file `.checkstyle.xml` is searched from the project root.
 You can also specify a custom filename with the `rule`-option.
+A custom filename must end with `checkstyle.xml`.
 If neither is found, the default bundled configuration will be used.

 **.tmcproject.json**